 WorldSkills Champions Forum

-Competitors of WorldSkills Competitions have reached an elite level, achieved by only a few in the world.
-We recognize all past Competitors as Champions.
-Tapping into the expertise, experience and passion of Champions, WorldSkills and its Members support a bi-annual gathering known as the WSCF.
+WorldSkills Competitors have reached an elite level, achieved by only a few in the world.
+They are all Champions.
+The WorldSkills Champions Forum, taps into their expertise, experience and passion.

 Why hold a Champions Forum?

 The WorldSkills strategic review conducted by Official Delegates in Helsinki in May 2005 identified a number of key priority areas including further improving the Competition, developing our organization, and increasing the effectiveness of our marketing, particularly through the website.
 The review identified that WorldSkills Competitors are key stakeholders in our organization, and it was important that we not only improve the experience of the Competition for them, but involve them more in our organizational mission as well.

 While a percentage of past WorldSkills Competitors (Champions) participate as skills coaches and experts at local skills competitions in their home countries/regions, and a select few re-emerge on the international level as Team Leaders, Experts, and Delegates, and others participate in skills exchange activities, most Champions have little or no further association with WorldSkills after their “once only” Competition experience.